Enhancing Reconstruction Capability of Wavelet Transform Amorphous Radial Distribution Function via Machine Learning Assisted Parameter Tuning: Results

 \subsection{Data scaling on \texorpdfstring{WT-RDF$+$}{WT-RDF+}}

 To test the generality performance of WT-RDF$+$ compared with WT-RDF, we present the results in Table \ref{table_datascale} and Fig. \ref{fig:wtrdf_scaling}.
-Specifically, we also compare under different data ratios.
+Specifically, we also compare under different data ratios to validate the models' ability to interpolate data.
 We observe that the proposed WT-RDF$+$ outperforms WT-RDF in terms of MAE, FPE, and SPE.
 This is further supported by the plotting visualization of the results.